pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 <div label="MyCLI Client">

-[MyCLI](https://www.mycli.net/) enables TLS automatically with `ssl` flag.
+[MyCLI](https://www.mycli.net/) enables TLS automatically with the `ssl` flag.
 You can set `ssl-ca` to enable TLS and validate TiDB serverless Tier clusters.

 - Use `--ssl-ca=<CA_root_path>` to set the CA root path in your system.